dubslaff/FeatCause/README.md

 ## Requirements

 ### espresso
-We provide binaries of espresso compiled for macos and Linux, compiled from the following [sources](https://github.com/psksvp/espresso-ab-1.0)
+We provide binaries of espresso compiled for macOS and Linux, compiled from the following [sources](https://github.com/psksvp/espresso-ab-1.0)

 ### Python
 To run our prototype the following dependencies need to be provided, which are installable in the standard way via pip:
- - pyeda
+ - pyEDA
  - pandas

 ## Creating own Case-Studies